kathrinmzl/LoanGuard/README.md

 This project has been based on the methodologies used in the [Churnometer](https://github.com/Code-Institute-Solutions/churnometer) project from Code Institute.
 Some functions from that project have been used in their original form, while others have been customized for the purposes of this project.
-The main functions that have been used:
+The main functions that have been used are:

 * Functions for calculating correlations and displaying correlation heatmaps.
 * Customized function for testing different numerical transformations to evaluate